Sophie, Duchess of Edinburgh issues statement as great-grandmother hit by her police escort dies

-Sophie, Duchess of Edinburgh is “deeply saddened” by the death of a woman who was struck by a motorbike that was part of the royal’s police escort.
+Sophie, Duchess of Edinburgh recently said she was “deeply saddened” by the death of a woman who was struck by a motorbike that was part of the royal’s police escort.
+And now the woman’s family have supported the duchess.

 Helen Holland was “thrown 40 feet across the road” after being hit by the vehicle, an eyewitness claimed at the time.